Jusoaresg/jusoaresg/README.md

 ## My skills 🛠️

-I'm currently honing my skills in C# and exploring the world of back-end development.
+I'm currently honing my skills in .NET and exploring the world of back-end development.

 <details open="true">